Alyssasorensen/cloud_db_mgmt_pooling_migrations/README.md

 7. Access Your Database: Once the deployment is complete, you can access your MySQL instance using tools like MySQL Workbench or the Azure portal.

+8. After instance was created, I added a database named "Alyssa."

 ### **Creating a MySQL Database Instance on Google Cloud Platform (GCP):**

 1. Sign in to GCP: Go to the Google Cloud Console and log in to your GCP account.